sunkavallivijay/springlearningsummary/kafka.md

 - flexible message semantics

 Cluster is a group of kafka brokers
+Broker is nothing but a single system; ;also known as a node

 Kafka + zookeeper form distributed system
 Kafka is written in Scala